Exploration and Production

 Chevron’s fuel marketing efforts are managed by our Americas Products organization.
 Chevron has a network of more than 8,000 Chevron® and Texaco® service stations in the United States.

 Chevron sells finished lubricants to commercial, industrial and retail customers nationwide.
 Our U.S. line of lubricant and coolant products includes our well-known Chevron Havoline® and Chevron Delo® motor oils.
-We are the top U.S. producer of premium base oil west of the Rockies, and we are still growing.

 The Crude Supply and Trading group manages trading for all major crude oil grades.
-Through the purchasing and marketing of substantial crude oil production volumes, the group fulfills the requirements of the company's global refining and product networks.
+Through the purchase and marketing of substantial crude oil production volumes, the group fulfills the requirements of the company’s global refining and product networks.

 Oronite, a Chevron subsidiary headquartered in San Ramon, California, develops and manufactures fuel and lubricant additives and chemicals designed to enhance the performance of all types of transportation and industrial equipment.
 Facilities in the United States include: